 Having a game night after the performance was something I had never tried before, but it was a huge hit!
 I scoured my favorite source – Pinterest – for ideas for easy and fun party games.
 Here’s a link to my Recital Ideas Pinterest board.
 You’ll see tons of fun game ideas and other recital ideas (decorations, food, and more!) on this board.

 Here are the games we played, and a few photos.
-There were TONS of giggles all around, and I think they had a great time. **Update: My students are already asking when this year’s game night is going to be!!
+There were TONS of giggles all around, and I think they had a great time. **Update: My students are already asking when our next game night is going to be!!

 Materials: paper plates and markers